A full website to disseminate all current and future MiCOAS work is under development and will be published soon!

 The goal of this project is to develop and standardize a core set of endpoints and related clinical outcome assessments for use in migraine clinical trials.
 These endpoints will be developed based upon input from people living with migraine, attempting to capture what is important to them in treatment.
 The project is a multi-year, multiphase project and we (the MiCOAS team) are currently completing the second year of the project.
 In the first phase of the grant, we assembled a group of stakeholders (substantive research experts, patient advocates, clinicians, drug developers, measurement experts, regulators, and payers) to guide the project.
 We then conducted a comprehensive systematic review of the migraine literature to understand the currently used outcomes in migraine trials.
 We examined the endpoints and outcomes that were reported in over 1400 academic articles describing acute (treatments for lessening an active migraine attack) and preventive (treatments for preventing or reducing the severity of migraine in general) clinical trials for migraine.
 The full reports are currently available on this page and peer-reviewed publications based on the reports are available for both preventive and acute migraine trials.

-What we learned from these interviews will help guide the next phase of work, which will include additional qualitative interviews with people with migraine to focus on the refinement of existing measures or the development of new measures so that clinical trials may include patient-focused and statistically sound tools for assessing what matters to people with migraine when evaluating new migraine treatments.
+What we learned from these interviews guided the next phase of work, which included additional qualitative interviews with people with migraine to focus on the refinement of existing measures or the development of new measures so that clinical trials may include patient-focused and statistically sound tools for assessing what matters to people with migraine when evaluating new migraine treatments.

 For more information or if you have questions, please contact us at MiCOAS@VPGcentral.com.